Spot Instances

 Spot Fallback

-When to use: you want to maximize workload up-time and mitigate low spot instance availability.
+When to use: You want to maximize workload uptime and mitigate low Spot Instance availability.

 Fallback on-demand instances will be labeled with scheduling.cast.ai/spot-fallback:"true" label.